 What it does

 Micro Focus LoadRunner is a performance test tool.
-It tests the performance of an IT system by simulating the actions of multiple simultaneous users, which generates load on the system, and then measuring the time the system takes to respond to user commands.
-Generally, as the load increases, the system slows down and the response times increase.
-For example, Micro Focus LoadRunner can be used to simulate 1000 users performing transactions at the same time on an e-commerce website.
+The LoadRunner tool tests the performance of an IT system by simulating the actions of multiple simultaneous users, which generates load on the system, and then measuring the time the system takes to respond to user commands.
+Generally, as the load increases, the system slows down, and the response times increase.
+For example, Micro Focus LoadRunner can be used to simulate 1,000 users performing transactions at the same time on an E-commerce website.
 It might begin the test at 10 users, and gradually ramp up to 1000, measuring the response times as the load is increased and showing the point at which the response times are no longer acceptable.
 In many cases Micro Focus LoadRunner makes performance testing a practical possibility, since such tests are difficult and expensive to perform manually.

 Performance testing is being recognised as an indispensable part of quality control as IT systems become more pervasive and more important to many organisations’ success.
 An unexpectedly high volume of users can overwhelm an IT system and for key systems even a few hours downtime can be extremely costly.
 Micro Focus LoadRunner enables organisations to test their IT systems in advance and thus reduce the risk performance-related failure.